MS0T/MS0T.github.io/_posts/2021-05-21-serialport-electron.md

 }
 </style>

 This blog post is meant to document the process of developing an application using Electron.
-I won't delve to deep into the logistics of how Electron works, however I'll include some resources that I found useful below.
+I won't delve too deep into the logistics of how Electron works, however I'll include some resources that I found useful below.
 The structure of this post will be a mix of tutorial and insight.

 Electron: [Quick Start Guide](https://www.electronjs.org/docs/tutorial/quick-start#main-and-renderer-processes)